nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 ## Item 18: Make interfaces easy to use correctly and hard to use incorrectly

-Developing interfaces that are easy to use correctly and hard to use incorrectly requires that you consider the kinds of mistakes that clients might make.
+Developing interfaces that are easy to use correctly and hard to use incorrectly requires that **<font color='red'>you consider the kinds of mistakes that clients might make</font>**.

 For example, suppose you're designing the constructor for a class representing dates in time.